-Damar Hamlin ‘awake’ and asked ‘who won’ Buffalo Bills game – latest
+NFL will not resume Bills-Bengals game – Damar Hamlin latest

-Damar Hamlin – update: ‘Neurologically intact’ Buffalo Bills player ‘awake’ and asking ‘who won’ Bengals game
+Damar Hamlin – update: NFL will not resume game between Buffalo Bills and Cincinnati Bengals

 Buffalo Bills player Damar Hamlin showing ‘remarkable improvement’ but still ‘critically ill’ after collapsing during NFL game